 - Since it is random in nature, so bugs if found are very hard to reproduce.

-- It can be very time consuming with very less bugs to show.
+- It can be very time consuming with very fewer bugs to show.

 - Since it is completely random, so no sense of test coverage can be guaranteed.